A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Methodology

 Despite these simplifying assumptions, 3D-CWT remains a valuable and instructive approach, as it enables an analytical derivation of so-called Hermitian $\hat{C}_{\text{1D}}, \hat{C}_{\text{2D}}$ and non-Hermitian $\hat{C}_{\text{rad}}$ field coupling matrices, governed by the associated coupling coefficients.
 In accordance with Ref.~\cite{inoue2022general}, we utilize the following CWT-based system of nonlinear equations, which we hereafter refer to as the CWT framework:

 These equations explicitly relate the complex eigenvalues of the fundamental modes to the coupling coefficients that govern internal field dynamics and wave interactions.
 Here, $\delta_{i}$ denote deviations of the corresponding spatial eigenfrequencies from the Bragg wavenumber $\beta_0=2\pi/a$, which is conveniently expressed in $\text{cm}^{-1}$.
 The quantities $\alpha_{i}=\beta_0/Q_{i}$ represent the radiation constants associated with the respective modal quality factors.
 The in-plane distributed feedback of a PCSEL is governed by the coupling coefficients $\kappa_{\text{1D}}$ and $\kappa_{\text{2D}\pm}$, which play a central role in determining lasing performance and optical losses.
-In the present study, we therefore focus primarily on these three key parameters.
+In this study, we therefore focus primarily on these parameters.
+Specifically, we consider their absolute values, as these directly influence key laser performance metrics such as in-plane losses and far-field beam shape, whereas the phases of the generally complex coupling coefficients are typically less transparent and relevant for performance optimization.

 Within the FEM and FMM methods, the spatial eigenfrequencies $\overline{\nu}_{i}=\beta_0+\delta_{i}$ and the associated radiation constants $\alpha_{i}$, are estimated as described in the corresponding subsections below.
-By contrast, our I-EIM formulation assumes a closed, lossless system and therefore does not provide access to radiation constants; consequently, only real-valued eigenfrequencies are obtained using this method.
+By contrast, our I-EIM formulation does not provide access to radiation constants for reasons discussed in the methodology section; consequently, only real-valued eigenfrequencies are obtained using this method.

 For Type II PCSEL, only the real-valued coupling coefficient $\kappa_{\text{2D+}}$ can be estimated based on I-EIM through: In case of Type I PhC, 3D-CWT yields $\theta_{\text{pc}}=\pi$ and $\alpha_{\text{A,B}}=0$, which reduces Eqs.~(\ref{eq1},\ref{eq2}) to